mu-arch/ComfyMods/Shortcuts/README.md

 # Shortcuts

-*Re-assign more keyboard shortcuts that are hard-coded/unconfigurable in vanilla.*
+*Re-assign more keyboard shortcuts that are hard-coded in vanilla.*

 ## Features